-An easy to produce prostate cancer tracer, a substance vital for the discovery of cancers, has been developed by 3rd year CDT student, Jennifer Young.
+An easy to produce prostate cancer tracer, which allows patients to be staged more accurately, has been developed by final year CDT student, Jennifer Young.

 The new tracer was developed with support from the National Institute for Health Research (NIHR), Biomedical Research Centre at Guy’s and St Thomas’ NHS Foundation Trust, and King’s College London.

 It can be made very quickly and easily in a radio-pharmacy, meaning that smaller hospitals and clinics can produce it.
 It is hoped that this will mean more patients will have access to high-quality lifesaving scans: